wp-plugins/video-bracket-tag/readme.txt

 1. A passing glance at the adminisration interface, note the supported players listing.

 == Change Log ==

+= Version 3.1.2 =
+* Correction for Settings being properly saved when plugin is upgraded.

 = Version 3.1.1 =
 * Correction for Youtube Fullscreen not working